QueCue/UniMarkdown/README.md

 -   ✅ **Native Integration**: More than just an editor, it seamlessly blends with your Unity workflow (double-click to open, Inspector previews).
 -   ✅ **High Performance**: Built with compiled Regex and object pooling to handle large documents smoothly without editor lag.
 -   ✅ **Highly Extensible**: Easily add custom syntax highlighters and element renderers to meet your team's specific needs.
--   ✅ **Familiar Feel**: A perfect replica of the GitHub style you know and love, including Emoji support 🎉.
+-   ✅ **Familiar Feel**: A perfect replica of the GitHub style you know and love, with consistent theming 🎉.

 ## Features ✨